phayz/twidere_user_guide/docs/index.md

 # Welcome

+Welcome to the Twidere Guide.
+The aim here is to get you set up, ready to read and send tweets.

-Welcome to the Twidere User Guide.
-Follow the 'Getting Started' section to get tweeting.
-Once you are familiar with the basics, move on to 'Getting More From Twidere'.
+Follow the instructions in the 'Getting Started' section, which covers the basics.
+When you are comfortable using Twidere, look over 'Getting More From Twidere'.
+There you will learn about advanced features which make using Twidere more efficient.